 To know more about Messaging API (MAPI) that inSync uses to optimize efficiency for Outlook backups, see FAQs on how inSync backs up Outlook PST files.
 To know how the MAPI-based backed up data is arranged, see How the MAPI-based backup of emails data is arranged?

 Step 1 of 2: Obtain WebDAV access details

-To access legal hold data using WebDAV, you must obtain the WebDAV access details.
+To access Legal Hold data by using WebDAV, you must obtain the WebDAV access details.
 The WebDAV access details include your credentials and URLs to the storage where user data resides.
-If the users’ data is backed up on multiple storage, multiple WebDAV URLs are created.
+If the users’ data is backed up on multiple storages, multiple WebDAV URLs are created.

 To obtain the WebDAV access details